cecconifederico/HDFf_tool/README.md

 This repository contains MATLAB code for the computation of a Higuchi-like Fractal Dimension modified with the discrete Frechet distance, referred to as HFDf.

 The tool is designed for the analysis of sEEG signals from different cortical areas and physiological states.
-The main function computes HFDf from a one-dimensional signal, while the run scripts apply the method to wakefulness and sleep-state datasets.
+The main function implements the HFDf computation, while the run scripts apply the method to wakefulness and sleep-state datasets.

 ## Repository structure